 My graphic designer is the one and only Shauna Haider of We Are Branch.
 She’s the bees knees.
 My husband Gareth is a development, coding and IT wizz and he makes it all work!

-Can you please promote my company or event via your blog or social media?
+Can you please promote my company or event via your site, magazine or social media?

 How can I submit my wedding?

-Follow the instructions on my submissions page – simple!
+Follow the instructions on our submissions page – simple!